+Thick well-shaped eyebrows look great in selfies and can add so much character to your facial profile.
 However, when the opposite happens, that is thinning of eyebrows, it can be a major cause for concern.
 While there are people who have naturally thin eyebrows, there are others who have developed thin eyebrows over time.
-If you are worried about your thin eyebrows, then there are a number of highly effective non-surgical treatment options available to address the condition.
+If you are worried about your thin eyebrows, then there are a number of highly effective thin eyebrow treatments Rockford residents can receive to address the condition.

 If you want natural-looking thick eyebrows, then consider the following non-surgical options for addressing your thin eyebrows.

-During an eyebrow transplant surgical procedure, hair follicles are taken from different parts of your body (typically from the back of the scalp or from behind the ears) and then these follicles are transplanted into your eyebrow region.
+During an eyebrow transplant, hair follicles are taken from different parts of your body (typically from the back of the scalp or from behind the ears) and then these follicles are transplanted into your eyebrow region.
 The follicles are transplanted in the natural direction of the other eyebrow hair strands.

 On average, each eyebrow will require around 250 – 400 donor hairs.